yunruse/Noether/README.md

 Noether is a library supporting units of measure, amongst other things, and can be used as an advanced scientific calculator.

-It features:
+Noether is currently in development, so its API is subject to change, and some features may be incomplete or undocumented.

-- Dynamic units with an extensive catalogue for ease of use
+Currently features:

-- Ability to arbitrarily create units or dimensions of measure
+- The `Measure`, a measure which automatically propagates dimension and uncertainty
-- Automatic dimensional analysis
+- An extensive catalogue of scientific units
 - Basic graphing (requires [Astley])

 [Astley]: https://github.com/yunruse/astley